Wheel Launch Training Details

 Wheel launch training includes the same core curriculum as foot launch.
 The major difference is how glider ground handling is taught.
 While we encourage all pilots to learn how to kite their glider on foot, our wheel launch training course is very sensitive to students with difficulty spending long periods of time on their feet.
 Aspiring pilots with knee or back problems, or other physical limitations, will find our wheel launch program both a comfortable and enjoyable path to flight.

-Pilots who choose to launch on trike or quad can expect a 7-10 day training process.
+Pilots who choose to launch on trike or quad can expect to spend 7-10 days (consecutive) in the training process.
 This includes an extensive ground school, 3-6 hours of tow & powered ‘kiting’, then finally a series of 15-20 flights with progressively less instructor input.
 When you leave us, you’ll be ready to safely and confidently identify suitable flying sites and weather, and launch, fly and land unsupervised.

 Beginner wheel launch pilots have a narrower weather window in which to fly.
 Specifically, lighter winds are required at first.
 However, wheel launch pilots leave us with the same experience and confidence as our foot launch pilots.